-Not only can anxiety lead to gas problems/bloating - the gas problems themselves can lead to other symptoms that can actually increase anxiety.
+Not only can anxiety cause gas problems and bloating - the gas problems themselves can lead to other symptoms that can actually increase anxiety.
 This can create a vicious cycle of anxiety and gassiness.
-While being gassy is generally nothing to worry about, recognizing the cause of your gas problems is important for ensuring you're not overwhelmed by your anxiety symptoms.
+While being gassy is generally nothing to worry about, recognizing the cause of the gas problems is important in terms of learning ways to intervene on the issue.

 Anxiety and Gas

-- Oxygen Release – Similarly, those with anxiety and panic attacks are more likely to suffer from hyperventilation.
+- Oxygen Release Similarly, those who have anxiety and panic attacks are more likely to experience hyperventilation.
 Hyperventilation is when there is too much oxygen in your blood.
 Eventually that oxygen needs to be dispelled, and gas may be the result.
 Essentially, hyperventilation is overbreathing: breathing very rapidly and deeply.
 Hyperventilation can lead to feeling light-headed, dizzy, experiencing chest pain, dry mouth, or even belching.
 Hyperventilation can leave someone feeling breathless.

 How Gas Can Cause Anxiety